 # Uncomment for enabling Diagnostic Mode JAVA_OPTS="$JAVA_OPTS -DdiagnosticMode=true"

 rem Uncomment for enabling diagnostic mode set "JAVA_OPTS=-DdiagnosticMode=true %JAVA_OPTS%"

-When configured correctly, HiveMQ will log a statement similar to this:
+When configured correctly, HiveMQ logs a statement similar to this:

 2018-07-01 12:59:25,669 INFO - Starting with Diagnostic mode

-After starting with diagnostics mode, HiveMQ will create a folder called
+After starting in diagnostic mode, HiveMQ creates a folder called

 The following files are created:

 Diagnostic information about HiveMQ and the system HiveMQ is running on